 - Ride on the monorail: one of my first memories of visiting a Disney park was riding on the monorail from the Magic Kingdom parking lot to the park itself.
 We rounded the corner as we pulled out of the Contemporary Resort and seeing the castle for the first time – oh my goodness, I can still remember the excitement and anticipation!
 You can also take the monorail from Magic Kingdom to the Magic Kingdom resorts if you want to take a look around, or over to Epcot if you want to park hop.

 - Meet Mickey and Minnie: well, yeah!
 Chances are that you will spot Mickey and Minnie at some point during your stay – in a parade or a show or from afar in a meet and greet.
 But it is worth taking the time to actually meet them!
 Check the maps when you enter the parks to see where the characters will be meeting that day so you can plan a time to go and see them.
 You’ll be surprised how star-struck you might get meeting a giant mouse!
+If you’re visiting Walt Disney World with little ones in tow, be sure to read my tips on character greetings with young kids.

 - Ride It’s a Small World: this is one of those rides that people love to complain about – that song really does get stuck in your head! – but it’s a classic Disney ride, and one that doesn’t usually have too much of a wait.
 Not only that, but it provides a nice opportunity to sit down in the air conditioning for a while!

 - Spot the animals on Kilimanjaro Safaris: yep, they’re real animals!
 Giraffes, elephants, hippos, zebras – you can find them all on safari at Animal Kingdom!
 This is such an amazing opportunity to see these animals up close, and is now offered late at night and even in the dark as a ‘sunset safari’ – this is the best time to spot the lions who are usually snoozing during the day.
+You can read more on Animal Kingdom after dark here.

 - Watch the fireworks from Main Street USA: the fireworks are a fantastic way to end your day at Magic Kingdom, and they are designed to be seen over Cinderella’s Castle from Main Street USA.
 This area can be very crowded as everyone will be trying to watch them from here so be sure to grab a spot early – and the further back towards the entrance you go, the easier it will be to get out once the show is over!
 Take a look at this amazing post by Disney Tourist Blog that shows not only the best places to watch the fireworks from, but photos of how they look from each location!